-1. The Working Group on the Universal Periodic Review (UPR), established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its twenty-third session from 2 to 13 November 2015.
+1. The Working Group on the Universal Periodic Review, established in accordance with Human Rights Council resolution 5/1, held its twenty-third session from 2 to 13 November 2015.
 The review of Myanmar was held at the 9th meeting on 6 November 2015.
-The delegation of Myanmar was headed by the Attorney General of the Union, Dr. Tun Shin.
-At its 14th meeting held on 10 November 2015, the Working Group adopted the report on Myanmar.
+The delegation was headed by the Attorney General of the Union, Tun Shin.
+At its 14th meeting, held on 10 November 2015, the Working Group adopted the report on Myanmar.

-2. On 13 January 2015, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Myanmar: Ghana, Maldives, the United States of America.
+2. On 13 January 2015, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Myanmar: Ghana, Maldives and the United States of America.

-3. In accordance with paragraph 15 of the annex to resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of Myanmar:
+3. In accordance with paragraph 15 of the annex to Human Rights Council resolution 5/1 and paragraph 5 of the annex to Council resolution 16/21, the following documents were issued for the review of Myanmar: